Masterclass Hero Section

 1

-Build a Solid Foundation with your Primary Color Correction
+Build a Solid Foundation With Your Primary Color Correction

 Learn to use printer lights and linear primaries to build a beautiful basis for every grade which ensures consistency and balance across all shots.

-Navigate DaVinci Resolve’s End-to-End Workflow
+Navigate Davinci Resolve’s End-to-End Workflow

 Build a solid workflow to set up databases, manage media, and configure your color management for seamless, professional-grade project workflows.

-Craft beautiful Lighting with Precision
+Craft Beautiful Lighting With Precision

 Enhance depth and atmosphere with windows and the Key Mixer to mimic on-set lighting and elevate your visual storytelling.

-Grade with Precision Using Industry Standard Scopes
+Grade With Precision Using Industry Standard Scopes

 Confidently analyze and refine your grades using the Parade, Waveform, Vectorscope, and Histogram for a flawless color consistency.

-Build Advanced, Non-Destructive Node trees
+Build Advanced, Non-Destructive Node Trees

 Master complex grading workflows with the use of serial, parallel, layer, and key mixer with complete creative control.